SayyedulBappy/Calculator/README.md

 # Calculator

-Calculator app with HTML CSS and JavaScript
+Calculator app made with HTML CSS and JavaScript

+# Features

+Can do simple calculations like Addition (+), Substaction (-), Multiplication (\*), Division (/) and Modulus (%)

+# What did I learn

+- JavaScript DOM Manipulation with Vanilla JavaScript with Selectors, Event Listeners and Functions
+- Object Oriented Programming with Javascript